unicef/publicgoods-toolkit/community.md

 ## Sustainability, Longevity, and Lifecycle

-All software projects -- not just open source software projects -- have a lifecycle.
+All software projects -- not just open-source software projects -- have a lifecycle.
 That lifecycle may not be knowable in advance, but it will eventually become apparent.
 As a project matures, its rate of user acquisition slows down, the rate at which new contributors come